 I deserved every scrape, bug bite, animal scare, pipe burn, dealer beating, un-showered week and hungry night.
 I earned it by letting speed in.
 But they didn’t.

 This story is just one of the many stories you’ll find in Hope Outside The Walls.
 This project is result of our partnership with Texas ReEntry Services.
-Together, we offer Writing for the Soul Workshop™ as a realistic criminal justice strategy that safely reduces the State’s costly reliance on incarceration– creating stronger families, less taxpayer waste, and safer communities.
-Here is a recent interview the we filmed with Kay Smith, Founder of Texas ReEntry Services a month into program launch:
+Together, we offer Writing for the Soul Workshop™ Peer Support as a realistic criminal justice strategy that safely reduces the State’s costly reliance on incarceration– creating stronger families, less taxpayer waste, and safer communities.
+Here’s an interview with one of the clients who also participating in the program:

 About Hope Outside The Walls

 Have you or someone you love, ever been incarcerated?
 As a result of America’s decades long war on drugs, the US presently incarcerates over 330,000 prisoners on drug-related charges at an estimated annual cost of $40 billion.
 This doesn’t include the ongoing costs to society as those that have been touched by the cycle of probation, incarceration and parole work to reintegrate into society, find employment and stay on track with meeting the mandates of probation and parole.

 Hope Outside the Walls is a collection of short stories, and memoirs by writers impacted by addiction who are working to reenter society.
 This project is made possible through our Community Partnership with Texas ReEntry Services.
 Together, we offer Writing for the Soul Workshop™ Peer Support as a realistic criminal justice strategy that safely reduces the State’s costly reliance on incarceration– creating stronger families, less taxpayer waste, and safer communities.
 A portion of every book sold benefits Texas ReEntry Services.